UniBioDicts/vsm-dictionary-bioportal/README.md

 After sending such a query, the returned JSON result object includes a `collection` property which has as a value, an array of objects.
 Each object/element of that array is an entry which is mapped to a VSM match object.
-The mapping is fully detailed in the table below:
+The mapping is fully detailed in the tables below for the different
+endpoints:

+- **/search** endpoint:

 BioPortal entry's property | Type | Required | VSM match object property | Notes
 :---:|:---:|:---:|:---:|:---: